in28minutes/java-cheat-sheet/README.md

 - RUNNING;
 - BLOCKED/WAITING;
 - TERMINATED/DEAD;
-LetÕs consider the example that we discussed earlier.
+Let's consider the example that we discussed earlier.
 #### Example Program
 ```
 LINE 1: BattingStatisticsThread battingThread1 = new BattingStatisticsThread();